 Stolen from the Womb (2014)

-Two years after she lost her baby in the final trimester and several early miscarriages later, Chelsey Miller's (Laura Mennell) marriage to Jesse (Corey Sevier) is over.
-But after they had one night together it turns out Chelsey fell pregnant again and is how she meets school teacher Diane King (Larisa Oleynik) who along with her husband Rob (Sebastian Spence) are expecting their first baby together.
-When Chelsey suffers another miscarriage she doesn't tell anyone but keeps the masquerade going as she plans to abduct Diane's baby when she is due unaware that Diane and Rob's baby has a hernia and needs immediate surgery or will die.
+Two years after she lost her baby in the final trimester following several earlier miscarriages, Chelsey Miller's (Laura Mennell - A Trace of Danger) marriage to Jesse (Corey Sevier - A Star for Christmas) is over.
+But after they had one night together it turns out Chelsey fell pregnant again and is how she meets school teacher Diane King (Larisa Oleynik - Remember Sunday) who along with her husband Rob (Sebastian Spence - My Mother's Future Husband) are expecting their first baby together.
+When Chelsey suffers yet another miscarriage she doesn't tell anyone but keeps the masquerade going that she is still expecting as she plans to abduct Diane's baby when she is due unaware that Diane and Rob's baby has a hernia and needs immediate surgery or will die.

-The trouble is that what goes on in "Stolen from the Womb" before the ending is as typical as it comes.
+The trouble is that what goes on in "Stolen from the Womb" in the lead up to the ending is as typical as it comes.
 We have a woman who has miscarried becoming desperate for a baby and when she miscarries again she doesn't tell anyone and instead gets those wrap around pregnancy pillows whilst she stalks a pregnant woman she befriends.
 On the subject of stalking we have the sweet pregnant woman's friend being suspicious of Chelsey and there being some cattiness between them.
-And I could go on because I don't remember one genuinely unique aspect of the storyline to "Stolen from the Womb" despite it being based on a true story.
+I could go on because I don't remember one genuinely unique aspect of the storyline to "Stolen from the Womb" despite it being based on a true story.

 The thing is that whilst "Stolen from the Womb" ends up telling a frighteningly familiar story it tells it in a solid way.
 The casting is of a good standard with Laura Mennell managing to play the desperate Chelsey in a typical yet not over the top manner.
-It means whilst she frequently is in another world as she stares off in to the distance she isn't over the top in doing so.
-And then there is Larisa Oleynik who whilst having an impact scene which almost belongs in a horror movie towards the end of the movie has to be mainly nice so that we warm to her which is easy to do.
+It means whilst she frequently is in another world as she stares off in to the distance she isn't all crazy eyes when doing so.
+And then there is Larisa Oleynik who whilst having an impact scene, which almost belongs in a horror movie towards the end of the movie, has to be mainly nice so that we warm to Diane which is easy to do.

-What this all boils down to is that whilst "Stolen from the Womb" is based on a true story is really typical of this type of baby snatcher movie with a woman so desperate to have a child she is willing to abduct one.
+What this all boils down to is that whilst "Stolen from the Womb" is based on a true story is really typical of this type of baby snatcher movie with a woman so desperate to have a child she is willing to kidnap a newborn.
 But whilst typical it is nicely made and features more controlled performances than some similar movies.